HomeTop Headlines37 Dead, Dozens Injured in Fireworks Inferno

 “Authorities across regions and departments must draw profound lessons from the accident and reinforce responsibility for workplace safety,” Xi said, according to remarks carried by Chinese state media.
 Both Xi and Premier Li Qiang have called for a far-reaching evaluation of workplace safety measures in the wake of the disaster.

 On May 7, China’s Supreme People’s Procuratorate announced it is directly supervising the criminal investigation — a significant escalation beyond the State Council inquiry already underway.
 Public security authorities confirmed they had taken measures against the company’s person in charge, with reports suggesting the individual has been arrested.
+Police have also summoned eight people for questioning on suspicion of causing the explosion.
 The investigation is expected to scrutinize how the explosion occurred at a facility operating in an industry that has faced repeated scrutiny over safety lapses.
 Reporting by Caixin Global revealed that Huasheng had been fined as recently as February for unsafe chemical mixing and had fraudulently borrowed a safety manager’s credentials — a practice in which a company lists a licensed individual on paper without that person actually working on site.

 Repeated Failures In Safety Enforcement